Concerns and controversies at the 2010 Commonwealth Games: Village conditions

-Problems with functionality of equipments and infrastructure during events
+Problems with functionality of equipment and infrastructure during events

 On the first night of swimming events, debris landed in the swimming pool, causing delays ahead of a race.
 It is believed that part of the ceiling or its paint had fallen off.

 Before the last night of swimming finals, the water filtration system broke down and the pool was turbid and murky during the warm-up session and the finals; it was described as the least clear ever seen for a swimming competition until the 2016 Summer Olympics.
 A disproportionate number of swimmers from Australia and Malaysia fell ill with intestinal infections, leading to concerns over the cleanliness and sanitation of the pool.

 Early suspicions rested on the quality of water in the swimming pools of the SPM Pools Complex, but other competing teams, including South Africa, reported no such illness.
 Daily water quality tests were being carried out on the water of the pools, as mandated by the event standards.
 Additional tests were ordered after news of the illnesses, but they also did not find anything amiss.
 The Australian team's chief doctor, Peter Harcourt, ruled that the "chances of the [Delhi] pool being the cause of the problem is very remote" and praised the hygiene and food quality in the Delhi Games Village.
 He suggested that it could be a common case of Traveler's diarrhea (locally called Delhi belly), or the Australian swimmers could have contracted the stomach virus during their training camp in Kuala Lumpur, Malaysia.
 English Olympic and Commonwealth gold-medalist swimmer Rebecca Adlington said that the water quality was absolutely fine.

 During the opening ceremony, some areas of the Jawaharlal Nehru Stadium field suffered damage.
 Some areas of the lawn and parts of the track and also the walls needed to be replaced.
 During the dismantling of the temporary structures, the affected areas were renovated and the lawn was replanted.

-Vandalism of Games Village by Athletes
+Vandalism of Games village by athletes

 Condoms and toilet blockages

 An Indian newspaper during the games reported that used condoms flushed down the toilets in the athlete's village had caused some drains to become blocked, necessitating action by plumbers to clear the pipes.